 Although he remained tight-lipped and avoided making any official announcements, many have reported Ocean referenced an upcoming album in a recent interview with W Magazine.
 When asked to muse on what's been influencing him lately, the Grammy-winning artist pointed to nightlife and electronic music culture.

-When asked to share what he's been thinking about in recent times, the Grammy-Award winning artist revealed his interest in dance music and the nightlife.
-"I’ve been interested in club, and the many different iterations of nightlife for music and songs," he said.
+"I’ve been interested in club, and the many different iterations of nightlife for music and songs," Ocean said.
 "And so the things I look at now have a lot to do with those scenes: Detroit, Chicago, techno, house, French electronic…"

-Later in the interview, he went on to share how the New Orleans bounce scene inspired him growing up.
+Later in the interview, Ocean waxed poetic about how the New Orleans Bounce scene inspired him growing up.

-At the time of writing, Frank Ocean has not announced any information on when to expect the follow-up to 2016's Blonde.
+At the time of writing, Ocean has not divulged any more information regarding the follow-up to 2016's Blonde.